Skip to main content

 Guidelines for State And Local League Debates including “empty chair” debates

-NOTE: The following overview should not be construed as legal advice.
-State and local Leagues should consult their own tax and election law counsel to ensure that their debate plans are in accord with all applicable laws and regulations.
+NOTE: The following should not be construed as legal advice.
+State and local Leagues should consult their own tax and election law counsel to ensure that their plans are in accord with all applicable laws and regulations.
 Suggested resources for additional information include: Federal Elections Commission (www.fec.gov); Internal Revenue Service (www.irs.gov); Federal Communications Commission (www.fcc.gov); and your state’s chief elections official (e.g. Secretary of State, State Board of Elections or Attorney General).

 The League Framework

-The League of Women Voters shall not support or oppose any political party or any candidate.
+The League of Women Voters shall not support or oppose any political party or candidate.
 All Leagues bear the responsibility of safeguarding this nonpartisan policy and the organization’s nonpartisan reputation.

 It is recommended that Leagues utilize a traceable form of mail delivery (e.g. USPS delivered, signed mail receipt or email returned mail receipt) to correspondence with the candidates regarding the “ground rules” for participating in the debate and the actual invitation to participate in the debate.

-The Regulatory Framework
+The Federal Regulatory Framework

 Key elements of the regulatory framework include the following:

 The Federal Election Commission (FEC) regulates the conduct of corporate, labor and nonprofit organizations — including both 501(c)(3) and 501(c)(4) organizations — in federal elections.
-FEC regulations define a debate as an event that
+FEC regulations define a debate as an event that:

 • is staged in a way that does not promote or advance one candidate over another; and